Mumbai LTT–Tirunelveli Express

-The 22629 / 30 Dadar Central - Tirunelveli Junction Superfast Express is a Superfast express train belonging to Indian Railways Southern Zone that runs between Dadar Central and in India.
-It's the only train that connects places like Madurai with Shoranur, Kozhikode, Kannur, Kasaragod, Mangaluru, Udupi, Mookambika Road, Madgaon, Thivim and Ratnagiri.
+The 22629 / 30 Mumbai LTT–Tirunelveli Junction Superfast Express is a Superfast express train belonging to Indian Railways Southern Zone that runs between and in India.
+It is the only train that connects places like Madurai with Shoranur, Kozhikode, Kannur, Kasaragod, Mangaluru, Udupi, Mookambika Road, Madgaon, Thivim and Ratnagiri.
 It is one of the high demanded train of this route.

-It operates as train number 22629 from Dadar Central to and as train number 22630 in the reverse direction serving the states of Maharashtra, Goa, Karnataka, Kerala & Tamil Nadu.
+It operates as train number 22629 from Terminus to and as train number 22630 in the reverse direction serving the states of Maharashtra, Goa, Karnataka, Kerala & Tamil Nadu.